-COURSE OUTCOMES: After completion of this course, students will be able to
+COURSE OUTCOMES: After the completion of this course, the student will be able to

 - 1. Demonstrate the physical properties of light. - 2.
 Explain characteristic properties of lasers and fiber optics - 3.
 Find the applications of quantum mechanics - 4.
 Classify the solids depending upon electrical conductivity - 5.
 Identify different types of semiconductors